-Sophia and Rosa did their internships with the Cabinet Office, and gained a deeper understanding of policy and decision making across central government.
+Sophia and Rosa did their fellowships with the Cabinet Office, and gained a deeper understanding of policy and decision making across central government.

 They shared their views on their experience on the Gov.UK’s Open Innovation blog.